enableiot/iotkit-agent/README.md

   * git stash pop

   Merge conflicts if occured.
+ 5. New iotkit-agents use three configuration files:

+  * global.json - contains default settings
+  * device.json - contains device settings such as device_token, account_id, sensor_list.
+  * user.js - (optional) allowing user to override any setting in global - like in example file.

+ 6. Replace information from old token.json, sensor-list.json and config.json to device.json.
+ 7. Use user.js example file to create your own settings, such as proxy, default_connector etc.
+ 8. Use set-data-directory to provide location of your device.json and user.js
- 5. systemctl start iotkit-agent
+ 9. systemctl start iotkit-agent
- 6. Check logs in /tmp/agent.log
+ 10. Check logs in /tmp/agent.log

 ##4.
 Usage